RDI PrecisionBook

 Energy

-- Recharge time of 2.5 hours when system off
+- Recharge time of 2.5 hours when powered off

 - GSC-2 general system-level I/O bus